 - Climate Change: Impacts on Agriculture, Crop Production, Resilience at the time of COVID-19

 - COVID-19, conflicts, migration and food insecurity

-- Food industry and food fraud: counterfeiting and adulteration
+- Food fraud and food counterfeiting

 The Specialized Course offers professional, legal, social, scientific and academic perspectives through live webinars, group discussions, dynamic case studies, individual readings, and practical exercises.
 The faculty is composed of leading scholars and academics from JCU and other universities, as well as international legal experts from the United Nations system, international and non-governmental organizations, and civil society.

 Through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world, so to build lasting professional relationships.
 This experience fosters intercultural dialogue and promotes a deeper understanding of the most salient issues faced by the international community related to food and nutrition security.